-The History program at MHU prepares undergraduates for meaningful and active roles in society, and develops and refines employment-ready, transferable skills that will be useful in a variety of professions.
-The program also trains students for graduate school and professional programs.
+The History program at MHU prepares undergraduates for meaningful and active roles in society, and develops employment-ready, transferable skills for a variety of professions.
 The history curriculum fulfills these objectives by honing critical thinking skills, oral and written communication skills, research skills, information literacy, and by providing a systemic understanding about how people and societies behave.

 History majors on average have the highest median salaries of humanities graduates.

 “Only through studying history can we grasp how things change; only through history can we begin to comprehend the factors that cause change; and only through history can we understand what elements of an institution or a society persist despite change.”